iit-DLSLab/dls2/modules/plugin/README.md

 * a SignalWriter object, creating a data writer publishing on the topic, and built by the *buildOutput* function
 * an output variable, of message wrapper type, whose content is sent to the topic each time the *write()* function is called

-the SignalWriter object is stored in a variable of the PeriodicPluginBase class.
+the SignalWriter object is stored in a variable of the PeriodicAppPlugin class.
 The output variable instead has to be defined in the Plugin.

 ##### Custom console commands
 To interact with your module through the DLS2 console, you can create a C++ class that stores and implements all the console commads.
 This class should: